 - 3 cups beef broth I used unsalted

 - 1 pound rigatoni or any 12 minute pasta

 - 2 cups mozzarella or combination of Italian cheeses

-- Set Instant Pot to saute then add the diced onion and green pepper then cook until softened.
+- Set Instant Pot to saute then add the diced onion and green pepper then cook until softened with a small amount of oil.
 Add the garlic and saute about a minute.
 Add the ground beef, Italian sausage, oregano, pepper, salt, and hot red pepper flakes.
 Cook until the meat is no longer pink.

 - Set pot to saute then add cheese and stir until melted.
 Rest for a few minutes if desired then serve immediately or store in an airtight container for up to one week.